French cruiser Dupleix (1900): World War I

 As tensions rose during the July Crisis of 1914, Dupleix departed Japan on 29 July and arrived in British Hong Kong on 5 August where she joined the British China Squadron in accordance with pre-war plans.
-The following day she joined the British pre-dreadnought battleship HMS Triumph as she steamed north to begin the blockade of the German-leased port of Tsingtao.
+The following day she joined the British pre-dreadnought battleship HMS Triumph as she steamed north to begin the blockade of the German-leased port of Qingdao.
 She developed engine problems which prevented her from joining the search for the German light cruiser SMS Emden once the Imperial Japanese Navy assumed responsibility for the blockade on 9 September.
 Later that month, Dupleix was transferred to Penang in the British Straits Settlements to reinforce the French destroyers patrolling the Strait of Malacca and to have her engines repaired.
 By late September, the cruiser began escorting convoys through the Indian Ocean and the Red Sea, most notably the Wessex Territorials from Egypt to India in late October.

 Dupleix was transferred to the newly formed Dardanelles Squadron (Escadre des Dardanelles) in May 1915, which was tasked to blockade the Aegean coast of Turkey.
 On the 26th, the cruiser was attacked by Ottoman coastal artillery at Bodrum while inspecting shipping, losing 27 men killed and 11 wounded.
 The successes of German merchant raiders like Möwe in 1916 caused the Allies to transfer cruisers to the Atlantic to protect their shipping.
 Dupleix was assigned to a newly-formed 6th Light Division (6^{e} Division légère (DL)), which consisted of all three sisters, in July 1916 and was based in Dakar, French West Africa.

 To release manpower for higher-priority patrol boats, the 6th DL was reduced to Dupleix and Desaix and renamed the Coast of Africa Division (Division navale de la côte d'Afrique) on 18 May 1917; Contre-amiral (Rear Admiral) Louis Jaurès transferred his flag to Dupleix.
 The division was disbanded on 14 September and the cruiser sailed to Brest, to be placed in reserve on 15 October.
 She was decommissioned on 1 May 1919 and stricken on 27 September from the Navy List.
 In 1920 Dupleix was towed to Landévennec and she was sold for scrap in 1922.